Błażej Łyjak | Dreamstime

-You’re feeling spent, listless, and/or exhausted after work almost every day—and even the next morning.
-You can’t seem to break out of the pattern of getting through the day and collapsing into bed at night.
-You want some zip back in your step… but how?
-To improve energy levels throughout the day—and all week long—consider these research-supported strategies.
+You’re feeling spent, listless, and/or exhausted after work almost every night—and the next morning.
+You can’t seem to break out of a pattern of dragging through the day and collapsing into bed at night.
+You’re looking to get some zip back in your step—and to learn how to improve energy levels.

 Why magnesium?
 Because this important mineral factors into hundreds of biochemical reactions in your body, reactions that regulate blood glucose control, nerve function, blood pressure, bone strength, heart rhythm, metabolism, and more.
 According to the National Institutes of Health, magnesium “is required for energy production, oxidative phosphorylation, and glycolysis.”

 So ensure that your diet has enough magnesium (see sidebar below).
 Just remember not to overdo it.
 According to NIH, “Too much magnesium from food does not pose a health risk in healthy individuals because the kidneys eliminate excess amounts in the urine.
 However, high doses of magnesium from dietary supplements or medications often result in diarrhea that can be accompanied by nausea and abdominal cramping.”